 Intent.
 To establish and regulate the Short-Term Rental of property within Sylvan Township.

 Purpose.
-The purpose of this section is to allow Short-Term Rentals, where appropriate, while mitigating impacts upon surrounding properties by implementing balanced regulations to protect the general public health, safety and welfare.
+The purpose of this section Ordinance is to allow Short-Term Rentals, where appropriate, while mitigating impacts upon surrounding properties by implementing balanced regulations to protect the general public health, safety and welfare.
 Sylvan Township homeowners have a reasonable expectation to enjoy their property without interference from short-term renters.

 Non-Transferable.
 Annual Short-Term Rental permits are non-transferable, and any such permit shall automatically terminate upon the sale or other conveyance of the property.

 No Vested Right.
-Annual Short-Term Rental permits issued under this section constitute a revocable, limited right.
+Annual Short-Term Rental permits issued under this Ordinance constitute a revocable, limited right.
 Nothing herein shall be construed as granting a vested property right in the Short-Term Rental of the property.

 Section 2: Definition, Issuance & Restrictions

 Definition - Short-Term Rentals of Property.
 Any rental for less than thirty (30) days is considered short-term and therefore requires a permit in Sylvan Township.
-A Short-Term Rental will be comprised of one (1) rental structure if there is more than one structure at the property, a Conditional Use Permit (CUP) will be needed.
+A Short-Term Rental will be comprised of one (1) rental structure if there is more than one structure at the property, a Conditional Use Permit (CUP) is required.
 A single Short-Term Rental unit listing may utilize up to two (2) structures on the same parcel.

-Issuance: Short-Term Rental permits shall be issued administratively by the Short-Term Rental Authority designated by Sylvan Township.
+Issuance: Short-Term Rental permits shall be issued administratively by the Short-Term Rental Authority designated by Sylvan Township Board.
 The Sylvan Township Board of Supervisors may place conditions on the permit that they determine are reasonable and appropriate.
-Every Short-Term Rental permit is conditioned on compliance with the standards and requirements of this section, this Ordinance, and all applicable federal, state, and local laws, rules, regulations, and ordinances.
+Every Short-Term Rental permit is conditioned on compliance with the standards and requirements of this Ordinance and all applicable federal, state, and local laws, rules, regulations, and ordinances.
 Each Short-Term Rental permit shall indicate the number of bedrooms which are on the property, as determined at the time of application.
 No property may be rented to any number of individuals greater than the structure’s bedroom and septic capacity.
-Application must be submitted two (2) weeks prior to the next Planning Commission meeting at which time the Planning Commission will make a recommendation to the Sylvan Township Board for final determination.
+Applications must be submitted by November 1st at which time the Planning Commission will make a recommendation to the Sylvan Township Board for final determination.

-Requirements.
+Restriction.
 It is unlawful for any person to use property for a Short-Term Rental unless it complies with all provisions of this Ordinance.
 Owners are only allowed one (1) Short-Term Rental unit in Sylvan Township.
-The owner must be compliant with all Sylvan Township and Cass County taxes at time of application.
+The owner must be compliant with all Sylvan Township and Cass County taxes at the time of application.

-Rental Restrictions.
-Permitted Short-Term Rentals in Sylvan Township are restricted to a maximum of 180 nightly rentals per year.
+Rental Restriction.
+Permitted Short-Term Rentals in Sylvan Township are restricted to a maximum of 180 nights of rental per year.

 Section 3: General Standards

-The following general standards shall apply to all annual Short-Term Rental permits issued under this section.
-Failure to comply with the general standards in this ordinance, or any other provision in this section, may result in the revocation of the Short-Term Rental permit as provided in this section.
+The following general standards shall apply to all annual Short-Term Rental permits issued under this Ordinance.
+Failure to comply with the general standards in this ordinance, or any other provision in this Ordinance, may result in the revocation of the Short-Term Rental permit as provided in this Ordinance.
+Any changes made to a Short-Term Rental shall be reported on the next Annual Permit Application.

 Annual Permit Application and Fee.
 An application for an annual Short-Term Rental permit must be submitted on the form prescribed by the Sylvan Township Board of Supervisors.
-To be considered complete, the application must contain all the information requested on the application form and all the following: The application for a permit shall not be deemed complete unless it is accompanied by payment in full of the required annual short-term rental permit application fee.
-The permit application fee amount will be as determined by the Sylvan Town Board in its fee schedule.
+To be considered complete, the application must contain all the information requested on the application form and permit fee.
+The permit application fee amount will be determined by the Sylvan Township Board in their fee schedule.